The Complete Guide to Banana Test Plugs

-A banana connector, commonly known as a banana plug for the male, banana socket or banana jack for the female is a single-wire electrical connector used for joining wires to test equipment or circuits.
-This short article allows you to discover different types of banana plugs and understand what banana plug suits your electrical application.
+A banana connector, commonly known as a banana test plug for the male, banana Test socket or banana jack for the female is a single-wire electrical connector used for joining wires to test equipment or circuits.
+This short article identifies the different types and size banana test plugs, and offers guidance on what banana test plug connector suits your specific electrical application.

 Most banana plugs are commonly found with either a 4mm or 2mm plug to be able to plug into a 4mm or 2mm sized banana socket or jack.
 You can view our quick guide to banana sockets here.
 They can also be found in 1mm variants and often known as 'pin plugs' when of this size.